What is the UV index today?

 Skin Type Chart from UVIndex.io

-• Latitude: UV exposure decreases as you move further from the equator.
+• Latitude: UV exposure decreases further from the equator.

 • Altitude: Higher altitude means higher UV levels.

-• Reflection: Surfaces like water, snow, and sand reflect UV and increase exposure.
+• Reflection: Water, snow and sand reflect UV and increase exposure.

-• Sunscreen: Use broad-spectrum sunscreen with SPF 30 or higher; reapply every two hours.
+• Sunscreen: Broad-spectrum SPF 30+; reapply every two hours.

-• Clothing: Wear protective clothing, wide-brimmed hats, and UV-blocking sunglasses.
+• Clothing: Protective clothing, wide-brimmed hats, UV-blocking sunglasses.

 Frequently Asked Questions

-Answer: Use sunscreen with a high SPF, wear protective clothing, stay in the shade, wear a wide-brimmed hat, and use UV-protective sunglasses.
-It's also advisable to avoid outdoor activities during peak UV times, typically from 10 am to 4 pm.
+Use sunscreen with a high SPF, wear protective clothing, stay in the shade, wear a wide-brimmed hat, and use UV-protective sunglasses.
+Avoid outdoor activities during peak UV times, typically from 10 am to 4 pm.

-Answer: uvindex.io is a hypothetical website that provides real-time information about the UV index in various locations, helping users understand and protect against the risks of UV radiation.
+uvindex.io provides real-time information about the UV index in various locations, helping users understand and protect against the risks of UV radiation.

-Answer: uvindex.io gathers data from various reliable sources, including satellite readings, weather stations, and meteorological organizations, ensuring accuracy and timeliness for users.
+uvindex.io gathers data from reliable sources, including satellite readings, weather stations, and meteorological organizations, ensuring accuracy and timeliness.